chriskol/hubot-bitbucket-pr/README.md

 Set up a Bitbucket Pull Request hook by checking all boxes and setting the URL to:
 `{your_hubot_base_url}/hubot/bitbucket-pr`

-**Note**: Version 0.3.0 > had this hook set to `...bitbucket-pr?name={your_repo_name}`.
-Bitbucket's Webhook 2.0 now includes the repo name in the API response, so this param is no longer necessary.
-Version 0.4.0 < is backwards compatible.

 A default room can be set with `HUBOT_BITBUCKET_PULLREQUEST_ROOM`.
 If this is not set, a room param is required in the URL:
 `...bitbucket-pr?room={your_room_id}`

 A list of announce events can be set with `HUBOT_BITBUCKET_PULLREQUEST_ANNOUNCE`.
 This comma-separated list sets what events hubot will share in the designated room.
 Possible options are:

 * created
 * updated